sidwellr/schotter/schotter3.md

 Now that we have added parameters to control some of the Schotter behavior, for schotter3 let's add a control panel with buttons and sliders to control these parameters.
 Importantly, the control panel will also display the current values, which can allow us to reproduce the exact image at a later date.

 We still want to be able to save the generated image, and would like to do so without saving the control panel in the image, so we'll put the control panel in a second window.
-That's the easy part, so let's start there.
+We start by creating that window.

 The main window is created in the model function by calling new_window.
 We just copy that invocation and make a few changes to create a second window:

 ```
 let ui_window = app.new_window()
-            .title("Schotter3 controls")
+            .title(app.exe_name().unwrap() + " controls")
             .size(300, 200)
             .view(ui_view)
             .event(ui_event)